beyretb/AnimalAI-Olympics/README.md

 ## Development Blog

-You can read the launch post - with information about prizes and the categories in the competition here:
+You can read the launch posts - with information about prizes and the categories in the competition here:

+[Animal-AI Evaluation: July 1st](https://mdcrosby.com/blog/animalaieval.html) - with collated information about the evaluation.

-0. [Animal-AI Launch: July 1st](https://mdcrosby.com/blog/animalailaunch.html) - with information about the prizes and  about all 10 categories.
+[Animal-AI Launch: July 1st](https://mdcrosby.com/blog/animalailaunch.html) - with information about the prizes and  introduction to all 10 categories.

 You can read the development blog [here](https://mdcrosby.com/blog).
 It covers further details about the competition as well as part of the development process.